bahar-niknam/HSegFormer/README.md

 ---

-## Model Components
+## Repository Contents

-The implementation includes:

-- Hybrid CNN–Transformer encoder
-- Feature projection and multi-scale fusion
-- Normalization Attention Block (NABlock)
-- Attention Gate (At-G)
-- ASPP module
+This repository currently provides:

+- Source code of the HSegFormer architecture
-- Attention-guided decoder
+- Architectural diagrams
-- Deep supervision outputs
+- Documentation describing the proposed framework

+Training scripts, pretrained weights, and additional resources are not included in the current version of the repository.

 ---

 ## Paper

-**HSegFormer: A Hybrid CNN–Transformer Framework for Brain Tumor Segmentation in Contrast-Enhanced T1-Weighted MRI**
+**HSegFormer: Hybrid CNN–Transformer With Stage Attention for Brain Tumor MRI Segmentation**

-*Citation information will be added after publication.*
+Citation information will be added after publication.

 ---

-## Repository Status

-This repository currently provides the implementation of the HSegFormer+ architecture described in the accompanying manuscript.

-Additional resources may be added in future updates.

----

 ## Contact

-For questions regarding the implementation, please open a GitHub Issue.
+Questions and feedback are welcome through the GitHub Issues page.